e-khalifa/JS-mini-projects/README.md

 ## 🎴 Card Maker

 **📍 Description:**
-- A tool to generate custom cards.
-Users can add personalized text and choose from various styles to create their perfect card.
+- A tool to generate custom cards, users can add personalized text and choose from various styles to create their perfect card.

 **📸 Demo**
 <div>